 A regular expression, or regex, is a pattern for matching certain strings of text.
 In Java, a programmer writes a regular expression as a string.
-At run time, the string is "compiled" into an efficient internal form (Pattern) that is used for text-matching.
-Regular expression in Java also have capturing groups, which are delimited by parentheses and allow for extraction from text.

 The syntax of regular expressions is complex, so it is easy to make a mistake.
 It is also easy to accidentally use a regex feature from another language that is not supported by Java (see section "Comparison to Perl 5" in the Pattern Javadoc).
-Ordinarily, the programmer does not learn of these errors until run time.
-The Regex Checker warns about these problems at compile time.
+These problems cause run-time errors.